septag/rizz/README.md

 - *Multiple graphics API support*: Metal (iOS, MacOS).
 OpenGL-ES 2/3 (Android).
 Direct3D11 (Windows), OpenGL 3.3 (Linux)
 - *Portable shaders*: Write shaders once in GLSL, toolset will automatically translate the shader to other APIs.
 - *Multi-threaded GPU command-buffer*: Draw commands can be submitted by multiple threads with _staged_ API.
+- *Compute shader support (Experimental)*: Experimental compute-shader support, currently only under Direct3D, more backends will be added.

 #### Plugins
 - [imgui](src/imgui): Dear-imgui plugin with some utility API